Computational-Biology-TUe/8BB020_Intro-machine-learning/README.md

 ## Schedule and course material

 Lectures are on Wednesdays 13:30 - 15:30, practicals are on Wednesdays 15.30 - 17.30 (after each lecture).
+Both lectures and practicals will be in Vector 0.103.
+There will be also OGO rooms available if necessary for working in groups during the practical.
 Here below the schedule for the lectures and the practicals:

 ### Lectures